22 Things Rich People Think Are Normal (But Most Can’t Afford)

 Numbers don’t lie.
 In early 2024, the top 10% of American households controlled 67% of the nation’s wealth, while the bottom 50% held just 2.5%.
-That gap isn’t closing anytime soon, and it shapes everything, down to the most basic comforts people take for granted.
+That gap isn’t closing anytime soon, and it shapes everything.

 Think any of these luxuries are just normal life?
 Let’s see if they actually are.